-The Graduate Student Portfolio is a mechanism for you to convey that you have achieved the core competencies and that you are ready to move forward with thesis research.
+The Graduate Student Portfolio is a mechanism for you to convey that you have achieved the core competencies and that you are ready to move forward with thesis or dissertation research.
 You may not register for NUTR 700 (Thesis) or NUTR 800 (Dissertation) credits until the portfolio has been reviewed.

 Portfolios will be reviewed by the Nutritional Sciences faculty in July using the criteria on the Portfolio Review Table.
 The faculty will make one of three possible decisions for each student: 1) Student is ready to proceed to thesis research; 2) Student needs to complete additional preparation work before conducting thesis research; 3) Student should not plan to proceed further in graduate work in Nutritional Sciences.
-An assigned member of the faculty will provide feedback on the portfolios following the review.
+An assigned member of the faculty will provide feedback on your portfolio following the review.
 If you do not receive feedback on your portfolio by August 15th, please do not hesitate to check in with us at firstname.lastname@example.org.

 To complete the portfolio: